karshitha17/Infection-Spread/README.md

  ##OUTPUT FORMAT

- .
-For each iteration we get the output in the format of
+ ###For each iteration we get the output in the format of
     minInfected maxInfected

  ###SAMPLE INPUT